Lurler/VirtualFileSystem/README.md

 // get all contents of the file as byte array byte[] content = vfs.GetFileContents(virtualPath);

+// or if it's a text file - get the text directly string text = GetFileContentsAsText(virtualPath);

-// you can get a list of all entry paths
+// you can get a list of all entry paths (virtual files) List<string> allEntries = vfs.Entries;

+// you can get a list of all folders
-List<string> allEntries = vfs.Entries;
+List<string> allFolders = vfs.Folders;

 // you can also get all files in a specific folder List<string> filesInFolder = vfs.GetFilesInFolder(virtualPath);

 // same as above, but you can also filter by extension List<string> filesInFolderWithExtension = vfs.GetFilesInFolder(virtualPath, "txt");

+// ...and there are a few more functions you can call.
 ```

 ## Changes
+ - v1.3 - Recursive search, ability to read text directly, ability to work with folders, etc.
  - v1.2 - Some refactoring and improvements based on feedback received.
  - v1.1 - Added folder indexing, some edge case checks and some minor improvements.
  - v1.0 - Initial release.